Ikechukwu Dozie: Professional career

 Dozie started his teaching career in 1992 as an Assistant Lecturer at Imo State University Owerri, Nigeria where he was promoted to the rank of a Professor in 2005.
 He was engaged as a visiting professor at the Federal University of Technology Owerri, Nigeria between 2007 and 2010 while on leave of absence from Imo State University Owerri.
 He was Head, Department of Public Health Technology, Dean, School of Health Technology and member of the 11th Governing Council of the Federal University of Technology Owerri.

-Dozie engagement in other national assignments include Panel Moderator at the 2nd High-Level Meeting (HLM) of the GlobalPower Women Network Africa (GPWNA) organized by the Government of Nigeria in collaboration with the African Union and with support of UNAIDS, Abuja June 27–28, 2013; Facilitator, Induction Course for Ambassador-Designates by Ministry of Foreign Affairs Nigeria, December 9 – 13, 2013; Panellist, 2014 Commonwealth Scholarship and Fellowship Plan (CSFP) Selection Interview, Federal Ministry of Education Federal Scholarship Board, Nanet Suites Abuja, December 1–5, 2014 and member Imo State Government Transition Technical Committee (April, 2019).
+Dozie's engagement in other national assignments includes Panel Moderator at the 2nd High-Level Meeting (HLM) of the Global Power Women Network Africa (GPWNA) organized by the Government of Nigeria in collaboration with the African Union and with support of UNAIDS, Abuja June 27–28, 2013; Facilitator, Induction Course for Ambassador-Designates by Ministry of Foreign Affairs Nigeria, December 9–13, 2013; Panelist, 2014 Commonwealth Scholarship and Fellowship Plan (CSFP) Selection Interview, Federal Ministry of Education Federal Scholarship Board, Nanet Suites Abuja, December 1–5, 2014; and member, Imo State Government Transition Technical Committee (April, 2019).